deepskies/DeepCMBsim/paper/paper.md

 Most CMB lensing simulators are not user-friendly.
 The `simcmb` package emphasizes user-friendliness by enabling simple variable specification in a `yaml` file, including noise, beam, and lensing.
+This will be the first part of a simulation-based inference module for parameter estimation.

+# Workflow

+![Example workflow for the `simcmb` package.\label{fig:workflow}](ex_workflow.png) The package workflow is demonstrated in \autoref{fig:workflow}.
+Two `yaml` files are provided.
+One of these files (`base_config.yaml`) contains a number of parameters that allow reproduction of the Planck 2018 cosmology `[@Planck:2018vyg]`, and the user does not need to interact with or edit it at all for basic functionality.
+The `user_config.yaml` file is the main interface for the user, into which different cosmological parameters and experimental descriptions can be entered.
-The `yaml` file contents are used to specify a `CAMBparams` instance which is used by the `CAMB` package `[@Lewis:1999bs; @Howlett:2012mh]` to generate a power spectrum.
+These `yaml` files contents are used to specify a `CAMBparams` instance, which is accessed as an attribute of a `config_obj` class in the `params_io` module.

-The noise level and beam shape are specified in the `yaml` file.
+The noise level and beam shape are also specified in the `yaml` file.
 The power spectrum of the noise follows the form in `[@Hu:2001kj]` and relies on the assumption of statistical independence in the Stokes parameters `[@Knox:1995dq; @Zaldarriaga:1996xe]`.

+The primary physics module is `camb_power_spectrum`, which defines the `CAMBPowerSpectrum` class.
+This calls `CAMB` `[@Lewis:1999bs; @Howlett:2012mh]`
 This noisy, lensed power spectrum output is made available to the user.

 Optionally, the user can make maps from the power spectra, which is done internally by `simcmb` by calling `namaster` `[@Alonso:2018jzx]`.
 We provide intuitive functionality for single maps or for a set of (T,E,B) or (T,Q,U) maps, assuming parity conservation on the sky.

-# Workflow

-![Example workflow for the `simcmb` package.\label{fig:workflow}](ex_workflow.png) The package workflow is demonstrated in \autoref{fig:workflow}.

 # Citations